12/09/2019 Boost your Employer Brand with Voluntary Benefits and Improved Communication

 Offering voluntary benefits

-According to the Society for Human Resource Management's (SHRM's) 2018 Employee Benefits survey, 34% of surveyed companies increased benefit offerings in the 12 months prior to the survey.3 Adding voluntary benefits, such as supplemental life insurance or accident insurance, is a great way to improve employees’ peace of mind, and it typically does not cost the employer anything.
-A win-win!
+According to the Society for Human Resource Management's (SHRM's) 2018 Employee Benefits survey, 34% of surveyed companies increased benefit offerings in the 12 months prior to the survey, and those increases remained steady in 2018.3,4 Adding voluntary benefits is a great way to improve employees’ peace of mind, and it typically does not cost the employer anything.

 There’s no right or wrong time to introduce new supplemental insurance options to your workforce.
 Every season poses new possibilities of injury and added medical expenses: